FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2021-01-25-ga_temporal.md

 The actual election results are squarely within the expected intervals with the mean prediction for Warnock-Loeffler off by 0.5% and for Ossoff-Perdue off by 0.4%.
 I am happy with this outcome but really this is a testament to the quality of the polling data.

 ## Temporal Behavior

 I am kicking myself for not including trend lines since the Democratic win probabilities experienced a big rally in the last week.
 Towards the end of the race almost all of the polls showed an advantage for the two Democratic candidates.
-With that amount of consistency across the polls the model was able to overcome the prior and assign Democratic wins as the most likely outcome.
-The models prior was set as the outcome of the Nov 3 election and the trend in the polls were enough to switch that outcome within the model.

 {: .center}
 <img src="../images/warnock_loeffler_wp.png">